Akshaychdev/Heroku-Docker-Django-Tester/Docs/django_deployment.md

 ## Staticfiles for Deployment

-* The static files(js,css, img), the dev. individual static files stored in the `STATICFILES_DIRS` specified in the settings here it is inside the main project(`core/static`),
+* The static files(js,css, img), the development static files stored in the `STATICFILES_DIRS` specified in the settings, here it is inside the main project(`core/static`),
 * But for deployment all these static files needed to be in one place, that path is defined in the `STATIC_ROOT`, in the settings, here it is `root/static`, but it can also be some remote storage like the AWS s3 buckets.
 * Use the `python manage.py collectstatic`, to collect all static files, including admin static (after done all development), from the `STATICFILES_DIRS` to `STATIC_ROOT`.

+### Static file management in django

+* `MEDIA_ROOT` is the folder where files uploaded using a FileField will go, `STATIC_ROOT` is the folder where static files will be stored after using `manage.py collectstatic` and `STATICFILES_DIRS` is the list of folders where Django will search for additional static files aside from the `static` folder of each app installed.
+* `STATIC_ROOT` is useless during development, it's only required for deployment.
+While in development, `STATIC_ROOT` does nothing, even don't need to set it.
+Django looks for static files inside each app's directory (myProject/appName/static) and serves them automatically, done by `manage.py runserver` when `DEBUG=True`.
+* When the project goes live, Most likely the dynamic content served using Django and static files will be served by Nginx.
+Why?
+Because Nginx is incredibly efficient and will reduce the workload off Django.This is where `STATIC_ROOT` needed, as Nginx doesn't know anything about the django project and doesn't know where to find static files.
+* So set `STATIC_ROOT = '/some/folder/'` and tell Nginx to look for static files in `/some/folder/`.
+Then you run `manage.py collectstatic` and Django will copy static files from all the apps you have to `/some/folder/`.
+* Using a temporary solution to serve staticfiles with, [django-helper function](https://docs.djangoproject.com/en/3.1/howto/static-files/#serving-static-files-during-development)
+* For best production methods use [this](https://docs.djangoproject.com/en/3.1/howto/static-files/deployment/).

-## Serving static files from AWS s3 bucket
+### Serving static files from AWS s3 bucket

 * Log in to the AWS account, look for s3(simple storage service)(services -> storage -> s3),
 * Create a new bucket, bucket name (django-app-203), region, uncheck block all public access, need to serve the static.